7c/node-ip6addr/README.md

 ## `parse(input)`

-Parse the input IP address, which can be either a string or an integer, and return a representative [`Addr`](#class-addr).
+Parse the input IP address, which can be either a string an integer or bigint, and return a representative [`Addr`](#class-addr).
 When the address is invalid, an explanatory `Error` is thrown.